 Jalapeño reference point: 6 to 40 times hotter

 Let’s start with the confusion.
 There are dozens of varieties of chilies that fall under the category of Thai peppers.
 They all share common characteristics, colors, and general heat.
 And because of that, a little confusion is expected – and it’s totally ok!
 You’ll typically get what you’re looking for (some solid heat and flavor) out of any chili labeled as Thai peppers.

-How hot are Thai peppers?a jalapeño.
+These chilies fall in the range of “pretty darn hot”, which in more scientific terms means around 50,000 to 100,000 Scoville heat units.
+That’s about 23 times the average heat of a jalapeño.
 But really they are at the bottom rung of what you’d call the hot peppers.
 They are typically about 3 times less spicy than a habanero, so if you’re venturing into the hot pepper level for the first time, a stop off at Thai peppers is good way to travel.